victordurbal/Blockchain/PrivateBlockchain/README.md

 You can check in your terminal the the Express application is listening in the PORT 8000

-## What do I need to implement to satisfy my employer requirements?
+## What do I need to implement to satisfy the employer requirements?

 1. `block.js` file.
 In the `Block` class we are going to implement the method:
     `validate()`.